-Feed the Birds Day is February 3—created to help the wild birds in your backyard to survive the long, cold winter.
-Our handy wild bird food chart lists the type of seeds, nuts, and other foods are liked most by different types of birds.
+Is it okay to feed the birds?
+It depends on the food and the bird.
+Our handy wild bird food chart lists the types of seeds, nuts, and other foods that are liked most by different types of wild birds in your backyard.

-Although birds can find food naturally, it’s fine to offer these supplements.
-During times of extreme weather, extra bird food can provide a nutritional boost and provide a helping hand.
+When it comes to general backyard birds, it’s fine to offer these supplements.
+During times of extreme weather, studies show that extra bird food can provide a nutritional boost and provide a helping hand.

 Your reward is the opportunity to attract some feathered friends to your backyard and garden—and enjoy watching wild birds from your window!